heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 - User-configurable errand types and incentives through the GUI
 - Option to modify key constants (like working hours or scheduling period) through the GUI or configuration files
 - Implementation of static type checking to further improve code quality and catch potential issues early in the development process
+- Hybrid optimization approach combining CP-SAT and VRP solvers for potentially better results
+- Detailed performance comparison tools for different optimization strategies

-By centralizing constants, improving maintainability, and implementing comprehensive type hinting, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.
+By centralizing constants, improving maintainability, implementing comprehensive type hinting, and providing multiple optimization strategies, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.